phinocio/loadorderlibrary-api-docs/authentication.md

 # X-XSRF-Token

 Most requests require an `X-XSRF-Token` header to be present.
+To get a token, send a `GET` request to `/sanctum/csrf-cookie`, then get the value.
+Better examples soon once I get on to doing it myself for the frontend...